Unbiased and Consistent Nested Sampling via Sequential Monte Carlo: Nested sampling

 as a (deterministic) approximation of $\cal Z$.
-Unfortunately, the quantile function of interest is often intractable.
-NS provides an approximate way of performing quadrature such as (\ref{eq:RiemannSum}).
+Unfortunately, the quantile function of interest is typically intractable.
+NS provides an approximate way of performing quadrature such as \eqref{eq:RiemannSum} via Monte Carlo simulation.
 The core insight underlying NS is as follows.
-For $N$ {\em independent} samples $\v X_1, \ldots, \v X_N$ from a density of the form
+For $N$ {\em independent} samples $\v X^{(1)}, \ldots, \v X^{(N)}$ distributed {\em exactly} according to a density of the form

 we have that